HoussemDellai/azure-network-course/551_frontdoor_appservice_multi_region/readme.md

 ## Deploying the solution

-Run the following commands to deploy the solution using `terraform`:
+Run the following commands to deploy the solution using `terraform`.

 ```sh
 terraform init